 The day was cold and raw, and Mr. and Mrs. Carnegie were unprepared for it, having left New York with the sun shining.
 Mr. Carnegie found he required rubbers, and stopped off at a store in Quinsigamond to equip himself with them.

 Andrew Carnegie was a Scottish immigrant who made a fortune in steel, then gave away most of it.
 One of his favorite philanthropies was libraries.
 He doubled the number of libraries in the United States, giving away 1,681.
 Of those, 95 were in New England.
 All but three are still standing.
 Two, in South Worcester and Rockport, Mass., are now private homes.
-One is an Abercrombie & Fitch outlet in Freeport, Maine.
+One was an Abercrombie & Fitch outlet in Freeport, Maine, until 2021..

 Carnegie was born in Dumfermine, Scotland, on Nov.
 25, 1835, and immigrated to the United States in 1848.

-Before the Civil War, Carnegie was working as a telegraph messenger in Allegheny City, Pa., when he learned a man named Col. James Anderson opened his library of 400 volumes to working boys on Saturday afternoons.
+Before the Civil War, Carnegie worked as a telegraph messenger in Allegheny City, Pa.
+He then learned a man named Col. James Anderson opened his library of 400 volumes to working boys on Saturday afternoons.

 Fortune smiled on Carnegie, but he didn’t smile much on his workers.
 In 1892, his managers cut wages and locked out workers at the Homestead, Pa., steel works for 143 days.
-A bloody conflict resulted and the workers were replaced by scabs.
-It didn’t do help Carnegie’s reputation for benevolence.
+A bloody conflict resulted and scabs replaced the workers.
+It didn’t help Carnegie’s reputation for benevolence.

 Beginning in 1881, Carnegie spent 20 years giving away money.
 Much of it went to libraries.

 At first, Carnegie only gave libraries to places where he had a personal connection.
 He started in 1880 in his hometown in Scotland.
 Allegheny City, Pa., was the first U.S. city to receive a Carnegie gift for a library.